Frequently

 • What are the most common side effects of Hep C treatment?

-Tell your healthcare provider about all the medicines you take including birth control, antacids, and cholesterol treatments.
+• Tell your healthcare professional about all the medicines you take including birth control, antacids, and cholesterol treatments.

 LEARN ABOUT TREATING HEP C

-• Where else can I find information on hepatitis C screening and treatment?
+• Where else can I find information on Hep C screening and treatment?

-Check out the latest recommendations about testing for Hepatitis C and Hep C treatments from the Centers for Disease Control and Prevention (CDC).
+• Check out the latest recommendations about testing for Hep C and Hep C treatments from the Centers for Disease Control and Prevention (CDC).

 LEARN MORE FROM THE CDC